OpenFn/core/README.md

 ### Execute an expression

-`diesl compile -l salesforce -e expression.js -d data.json -c configuration.json`
+`diesl compile -l language-salesforce.Adaptor -e expression.js -s data.json`
 Returns the output to `STDOUT`, allowing you check for failure/success.

 ### Wrap an expression in a script